monfera/d3-timeline/README.md

 # d3-timeline

-YOUR DESCRIPTION HERE.
-Replace all instances of `timeline` in this file with the name of your new plugin.
+A minimalistic example for a cloned and lightly personalized D3 4.0 plugin.

 ## Installing

-If you use NPM, `npm install d3-timeline`.
-Otherwise, download the [latest release](https://github.com/d3/d3-timeline/releases/latest).
+If you use NPM, `npm install https://github.com/monfera/d3-timeline`.

 ## API Reference